unravellingtechnologies/kilt/docs/plugin-guide.md

 The plugin system will automatically:
 - Register your plugin
 - Validate dependencies
-- Initialize and validate it
+- Initialise and validate it
 - Execute it in the correct order

 ## Common Patterns